vmware-tanzu/pinniped/site/content/docs/howto/supervisor/configure-supervisor-federationdomain-idps.md

-This guide focuses on the use of the `spec.identityProviders` setting on the [FederationDomain](https://github.com/vmware-tanzu/pinniped/blob/main/generated/{{< latestcodegenversion >}}/README.adoc#federationdomain)
+This guide focuses on the use of the `spec.identityProviders` setting on the [FederationDomain](https://github.com/vmware-tanzu/pinniped/blob/main/generated/{{< latestcodegenversion >}}/README.adoc#federationdomain) resource.
-CRD.

-Note that the `spec.identityProviders` setting on the FederationDomain CRD was added in v0.26.0 of Pinniped.
+Note that the `spec.identityProviders` setting on the FederationDomain resource was added in v0.26.0 of Pinniped.
 This guide assumes that you are using at least that version.

 ## Summary